Dihexa

 Once daily, effects can last up to 10 days

 Orally bioavailable (38% absorption).
 Crosses blood-brain barrier.
 Cycle 90 days on, 30 days off recommended.
 CAUTION: Activates c-Met pathway which may promote cancer cell growth - avoid if history of cancer.
-Failed clinical trials; no human safety data.
+NO human clinical trials have been conducted; all data is from animal studies.
 Start low (5 mg) to assess tolerance.

 Research Dosingⓘ